arx/ArxLibertatis/README.md

 ## Scripts

-The `arx-install-data` script can extract and install the game data under Linux and FreeBSD from the CD, demo, [GOG.com](http://www.gog.com/) installer or any Arx Fatalis install (such as on Steam) respectively - simply run it and you follow the GUI dialogs.
+The `arx-install-data` script can extract and install the game data under Linux and FreeBSD from the CD, demo, [GOG.com](http://www.gog.com/) installer or any Arx Fatalis install (such as on Steam) respectively - simply run it and follow the GUI dialogs.
 Also see the [wiki page on installing the game data under Linux](http://wiki.arx-libertatis.org/Installing_the_game_data_under_Linux).

 Or, if you prefer a command-line interface, run it as